yinghaochyi/yinghaochyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi there!
-My name is Yinghao!
-I am a Ph.D. student at Lee Kong Chian School of Business, Singapore Management University (SMU).
-My research currently focuses on Leadership, Organizational Citizenship Behavior (OCB), Business Ethics, and Individual Differences.
-Through my research, I aim to promote organizational effectiveness and enhance wellbeing within the workplace.
+Welcome, and thank you for visiting my website!
+My name is Yinghao, and I am currently a Ph.D. student at the Lee Kong Chian School of Business, Singapore Management University (SMU).
+My research interests lie in the areas of leadership, organizational citizenship behavior (OCB), business ethics, and individual differences.
+Broadly, I am passionate about advancing organizational effectiveness and fostering well-being in the workplace.

+If you have any questions about my research or if there is anything I can helpwith, please feel free to reach out to me via email.
+I look forward to meaningful conversations and potential collaborations aimed at creating happier and more effective work environments.

-# 📝 Conference Presentation
+# 📝 Referred Conference Proceedings
 - Qi, Y. Blessings or Curses?
 Double-Edged Sword Effect of Self-Related Leader Humor.
 Paper accepted to be presented at the 85th Annual Meeting of Academy of Management, Copenhagen.
 - Lu, J., Qi, Y., Zhang, Z., & Guo, X. Inside- vs. Outside-Based Moral License: An Integrated View on Self-Concepts.
 Paper presented at the 84th Annual Meeting of Academy of Management, Chicago.

-# 🎖 Honors and Awards
+# 🎖 Selected Honors and Awards
 - Research Scholarship, Singapore Management University
 - Academic Scholarship, Shandong University